3aDegH3/cross-chain-rebase-token/README.md

 # Foundry Cross Chain Rebase Token

-This is a section of the Cyfrin Foundry Solidity course.

 # About

 This project is a cross-chain rebase token where users can depost ETH in exchange for rebase tokens which accrue rewards over time.